microprediction/microprediction/submission_examples_xray/README.md

 ### Stock and stock portfolio streams

-This directory provides examples of submitting distributional predictions of:
+This directory provides examples of submitting distributional predictions for stock and portfolio price movements.
-  - Changes in log prices over 45 minute intervals.
-  - Returns of portfolios of stocks, governed by the same.

 The portfolio [weights](https://raw.githubusercontent.com/microprediction/microprediction/master/microprediction/live/xrayportfolios.json) are provided as JSON.